alintulu/reana-demo-JetMETAnalysis/README.rst

 `jet_synchfit_x <code/>`_ - Compute L1FastJet

 This script is responsible for computing the L1FastJet jet energy corrections.
 The goal is to determine how offset over area changes with jet pT and rho.
+The computed offset can then be removed.
 A function is fitted to a TGraph2D and the fit becomes a single line in the output text file.

 The script takes several parameters as input, they can all be found at